 - The patient suffers from enlarged prostate resulting from benign prostatic hyperplasia (BPH); and

 - The patient is diagnosed with prostate cancer.

 There are two types of surgical procedures involved in prostatectomy.

 Prostate Removal Surgery Recovery

 After undergoing prostatectomy, patients need to stay at the hospital for five days at most, depending upon the speed of recovery and extent of the surgery done.
-During the recovery phase, the patient must expect the following changes:

 - Need for catheterization on the first few days;